No, you’re not crazy. It doesn’t make any sense.

 At one point, Chair Dean Knudson sympathetically acknowledged that voters who use barcoding BMDs can independently verify their votes only if they bring a barcode reader to the polls.
 He wisely noted that’s too much to expect of voters.

-But beyond that, the commissioners’ questions on the barcoding issue could all be paraphrased: “How can we refute the voters’ stupid concerns?”
+But beyond that, the commissioners’ questions could all be paraphrased: “How can we refute the voters’ stupid concerns?”

 “Motivated reasoning” is the chop-logic that appears when people pick a conclusion first and go looking for reasons to justify it afterwards.
 For example, commissioners and staff repeatedly reminded each other: “We saw no problems when the barcodes were tested/audited/recounted.
 Therefore, we conclude the system is safe.”

 That’s a textbook case of motivated reasoning.
-People wearing their thinking caps know that hackers are not scared away because a system worked well during the manufacturer’s demo or the customer’s test.
+People whose brains are engaged know that hackers don’t avoid a system simply because it worked well during the manufacturer’s demo or the customer’s test, that computers do not earn magical immunity from future problems by working well on a previous occasion.

-Commissioner Mark Thomsen in particular took it upon himself to play defense attorney for the vendor.
+Commissioner Mark Thomsen, in particular, took it upon himself to play defense attorney for the vendor.
 He acted insulted that voters had implied the barcoding BMDs are “hackable.”
-They are, but no more than any other computer.
-Thomsen knew the issue was not the barcoding machines’ hack-ability, but that barcodes remove voters’ ability to detect hacking.
+But that wasn’t the voters’ point.
+Of course the barcoding BMDs are hackable; all computers are.
+If Thomsen had been listening to understand rather than listening to refute, he would have understood the issue was not “hack-ability,” but that barcodes remove voters’ and officials’ ability to detect hacking.

 Most bizarrely, Thomsen repeatedly reiterated one laughable argument made by the vendor.
-Because the tabulators read all votes as binary code, voters have no reason to object when the printer makes their votes indecipherable to humans.
+The argument is this: Because the tabulators read all votes as binary code, voters have no reason to object when the printer makes their votes indecipherable to humans.

-But for some reason he pretended he didn’t.
+But for some reason he pretended he didn’t understand.

 Voters shouldn’t give up.

-It’s only when the questions involve the tabulation system that they become more interested in making excuses for security flaws than in fixing them.
-They suspend their common sense only when the voting-machine vendors sweet talk them.
-But whatever the reason, siding with the voting-machine vendors against the voters is something of a habit for them.
+It’s only when the questions involve the tabulation system that they devote their energy to making excuses for security flaws rather than fixing them.
+They suspend their common sense only when the voting-machine vendors sweet-talk them.
+But whatever the reason, siding with the voting-machine vendors against the voters is something of a habit.

 As voters who want to protect our own votes and our communities’ elections, we’ve got work to do.
 We need to show up and object every time the Commission considers idiotic equipment.
 I see too much common sense on that commission to believe they will keep these particular blinders on forever.

 The other suggestion on the table is a lawsuit.
 Wisconsin law requires that voting systems “permit an elector to privately verify the votes selected by the elector before casting his or her ballot.”
-On barcoded ballots, the barcodes are the votes–they are the only marks on the ballot that are counted.
-And a good argument can be made that using a barcode reader that was provided or programmed by the same company that provided and programmed the BMD and the tabulator does not constitute verification.
+If the WEC admits the barcodes are the only marks ever counted as votes, they will be admitting that the BMDs don’t comply with the verifiability requirement.
+On the other hand, if the WEC argues that the voters can verify the human-readable text on each barcoded ballot, they will be stuck with no explanation of why that text is never counted as votes.
 Therefore, if we can find a lawyer willing to defend election security and voters, we could make an argument that barcoding BMDs are already illegal in Wisconsin.
 If the Commission wants to build voter confidence and enhance security, it will adopt this line of reasoning even without a lawsuit.